 - i.
 Unified Student Athlete: Special Education Students: Students receiving service under I.D.E.A., 89:313, R.S.A.
 186: C and related State Board of Education regulations, to include students receiving service pursuant to Section 504 of the Federal Rehabilitation Act of 1973, may be declared academically eligible by their principal provided that all other eligibility requirements are met or is a registered student at a school working towards a diploma or certificate. - ii.
 Unified Student Partner: Refer to NHIAA By-Law Article II, Sect.
-3: Semester Rule.
+3: Semester Rule. - d.

-- d.
 Medical/Physical Requirements: Refer to NHIAA By-Law Article III, Sect.
-2: Medical Statement or local school requirements; whichever are higher. - e.
-Restriction of Participation Unified Student Partner: Student Athletes playing the same sport will be prohibited from competing as a Unified Partner in Unified Sports that season.
+2: Medical Statement or local school requirements; whichever are higher.

+- e.
+Restriction of Participation Unified Student Partner: Student Athletes playing the same sport will be prohibited from competing as a Unified Partner in Unified Sports that season(with the exception of female volleyball players participating as a partner in unified volleyball).
 Appropriate participation for such a Student Athlete Partner may take place as an assistant coach or manager.
 Schools with limited enrollment or special circumstances may apply to the Executive Director for a waiver of this rule. - 4.
 Coaches Eligibility: In addition to the training referred to in the NHIAA By-Law Article I, Sect.
 32: Coaches Eligibility it is suggested that a Unified Sports Coach review a PowerPoint presentation by the start of the season (PowerPoint will be distributed by October 1st). - 5.
 Alignment of Sports: (BLA XXXV, Sect.
-5): Unified Sport teams in basketball, soccer, and volleyball shall be aligned in two leagues as co-ed sports.
-Unified Track shall be aligned in one division as a co-ed sport. - 6.
+5) Unified Sport teams in basketball, soccer, and volleyball shall be aligned in two leagues as co-ed sports.
+Unified Track shall be aligned in one division as a co-ed sport (CM 5.2017) - 6.
 Officiating: (BLA XXXV, Sect.
 6) All sanctioned Unified Sports contests in soccer, basketball and volleyball will have a minimum of one (1) NHIAA enrolled official.
 Athletic Directors will obtain their own officials for the regular season and shall pay them the sub-varsity rate.
 Track & Field is still to be determined.